nahun/pfweb/README.md

 and feel is based on pfSense and a lot of the ideas are ripped off from them.

 ## Warning!
-I'm quite confident most (or all) OpenBSD developers would say running a web interface for PF is a bad bad idea.
+There are a lot of people that would say running a web interface for PF is a bad idea.
 There are many reasons why, but here are a couple good ones:

-- **Security**: Running pfweb requires the user running the application to have access to */dev/pf* to make changes.
+- **Security**: Running pfweb requires the user running the application to have write access to */dev/pf* to make changes.
+This gives access to the kernel.
 - **Features**: When using a web application to manage PF instead of just modifying *pf.conf*, you lose massive amounts of powerful features and flexibility.